Chief Radio Electronics Technician

 Knowledgeable with policy and procedures related to duties and responsibilities of the EKMS Local Element (LE) alternate custodian.

-- Manages the transfer of information technology using Military or commercial satellites, Tactical LOS, HF, UHF, VHF and HF Longhaul.
+Manages the transfer of information technology using Military or commercial satellites, Tactical LOS, HF, UHF, VHF and HF Longhaul communications.
 Operations are routinely performed within a battle group with specific circuits and protocol that must be utilized.
 Complies with COMSEC requirements on both transmission and receipt of communications messages.

 - Must be a valid United States citizen of at least 18 years of age and possess and maintain valid: